 Water Treatment

 Activated carbon is used in water purification as both a primary and tertiary treatment.
 For water purification, both granular and powdered activated carbon is used.
 In the initial treatment, the main purpose is to remove large particles and retain them.
-In the final stages of water treatment, activated carbon is used taste and odor control.
+In the final stages of water treatment, activated carbon is used for taste and odor control.

 Types of Activated Carbon